-Senate Democrats reject pipeline bill
+Senate Democrats reject bill to build oil pipeline

 Washington — In a combustible blend of oil and politics, the Democratic-controlled Senate rejected legislation Tuesday night aimed at forcing completion of the Keystone XL Pipeline.
 Republicans vowed to resurrect the controversial issue swiftly after taking two-house control of Congress in January.